 The Riverside trail can be accessed from either end via the Oxford Hills Comprehensive High School or the Oxford Hills Middle School.
 The Viking Trail utilizes the Riverside Trail to create a loop starting and ending at the high school.

-Oxford Hills Comprehensive High School is located off ME Routes 26/27 (Main Street) between Downtown Norway and South Paris.
-Coming from South Paris it is 1.1 miles from the junction of ME Routes 117/26, and from Norway it is a little less than a half mile from the terminus of ME Route 118.
-The trail leaves across from the Main entrance and Bus drop off.
+Oxford Hills Comprehensive High School is located off ME-26/ME-27 (Main Street) between Downtown Norway and South Paris.
+Coming from South Paris it is 1.1 miles from the junction of ME-117/ME-26, and from Norway it is a little less than a half mile from the terminus of ME-118.
+The trail leaves across from the school's main entrance and bus drop off.

 The Oxford Hills Middle School is located off Pine Street in South Paris.
-Pines Street leaves from ME Routes 117/26 at their intersection in South Paris or, from the west end, less than 200 yards west of the railroad crossing.
+Pines Street leaves from ME-117/ME-26 at their intersection in South Paris or, from the west end, less than 200 yards west of the railroad crossing.
 The Riverside Trail leaves from the backside of the athletic fields.

 Success!
 A new password has been emailed to you.